-- Each year a fixed number of EU-track fellowship posts for each path are assigned, with proportion between the paths based on guidance from the Advisory Forum (AF) and the NFPTs.
-For planning purposes, the proportion will be stable throughout the years, and only change following consultation with the AF and the NFPTs.
-The number of EU-track fellowship posts for each path is announced in the Call for Expressions of Interest. - Allocation of the fellowship posts for the two paths among the countries is carried out independently of one other.
+- Each year a fixed number of EU-track fellowship posts for each path are assigned, with proportion between the paths based on guidance from the Advisory Forum and the NFPs for Training.
+For planning purposes, the proportion has been stable throughout the years, following consultation with the Advisory Forum and the NFPs for Training.
+The number of EU-track fellowship posts for each path is announced in the Call for Expressions of Interest to host a fellow, targeting the Training Sites. - Allocation of the fellowship posts for the two paths among the Member States is carried out independently of one other.
 For each path, priority will be allocated to Member States that have not hosted an EU-track fellow in that path in the previous cohort, according to the rotation scheme in place since 2012.
-Countries that have not been allocated a fellow will be put on a waiting list for that cohort, according to their rank in the rotation scheme. - If the assigned number of EU-track fellowship posts in either of the two paths exceeds the number of countries expressing an interest to host fellows in that path, the remaining posts will be distributed among the countries that expressed an interest in training more than one fellow according to the following priority order: - First, to countries that have not been assigned an MS-track fellow in the same path that year - Further prioritisation is based on the cumulative historical number of EU-track fellows trained by the Member State in that path (ranked from lower to higher numbers).
+Member States that have not been allocated a fellow will be put on a waiting list for that cohort, according to their rank in the rotation scheme.
+However if the allocated post for each path will not be filled by Expression of Interest from the Member States the post could be given to the other path. - If the assigned number of EU-track fellowship posts in either of the two paths exceeds the number of countries expressing an interest to host fellows in that path, the remaining posts will be distributed among the countries that expressed an interest in training more than one fellow according to the following priority order:

-4 An acknowledged training site is a training site that has a) trained a fellow within the last three cohorts or b) has been visited and approved in the last three years or c) has had a successful training site appraisal no later than December in the year of the Call.
+2 An acknowledged training site is a training site that has a) trained a fellow within the last three years or b) has been visited and approved in the last three years or c) has had a successful training site appraisal no later than December in the year of the Call.

-- Finally, in the event of a tied ranking in the rotation scheme, ECDC will also consider the capacity needs of the countries and allocate unassigned posts based on the number of alumni currently working in the Member State. - After the fellowship posts for the two paths have been allocated to the Member States according to the above criteria, the results, including the allocated fellowship posts and waiting list/s, will be shared with all the Member States.
+- First, to countries that have not been assigned an MS-track fellow in the same path that year - Further prioritisation is based on the cumulative historical number of EU-track fellows trained by the Member State in that path (ranked from lower to higher numbers). - Finally, in the event of a tied ranking in the rotation scheme, ECDC will also consider the capacity needs of the countries and allocate unassigned posts based on the number of alumni currently working in the Member State. - After the fellowship posts for the two paths have been allocated to the Member States according to the above criteria, the results, including the allocated fellowship posts and waiting list/s, will be shared with all the Member States.